joshkunz/ashuffle/readme.md

 can be selected for play.
 It's possible that a single song could be played two or even three times in a row because songs are just being draw out of a hat.
-With 'random list' shuffle, songs to be shuffled are organized into a list of songs behind the scene, this list is then scrambled, and then played like a normal playlist.
+With 'random list' shuffle, songs to be shuffled are organized into a list of songs behind the scenes.
+This list is then scrambled, and then played like a normal playlist.
 Using this method songs won't be played twice in a row, but the once the playlist has been played it will either loop (playing the same random set again), or be re-scrambled and played again, so it can still get repetitive.
 Also, since there's no chance that a song can be played again, it won't *feel* very random, especially when listening for a long time.
+I often start noticing song order once the random-list wraps around.

 ashuffle's approach is an attempt at a happy medium between these two approaches.
-It often won't play the same song over and over again, but songs that have been played previously will bubble back up into shuffle. ashuffle arranges the shuffle playlist into 'strings' of songs.
-All songs start in the first string, and as they're played, they are moved into lower strings.
-The probability for a given is string is decided like so:
-    Take 'base_probability' of the global probability space assign it to string 1
-    and remove 'base_probability' from the probability space.
-    Continue for each string.
-What this ends up giving you is a probability distribution where strings containing songs that have been played less are far more likely to get picked than songs that have been played more.
+Esentially, it keeps two lists of songs, a 'pool' of the songs it's shuffling, and a 'window' which is a short, ordered, playlist of songs.
+When the program starts, ashuffle builds the window randomly by taking songs out of the pool, and adding them to the window.
+When a new random song is added to the MPD queue, the 'top' song of the window, is taken off, added to the queue, and then put back into the pool.
+Then another song is added to the window so that the next request can be fulfilled.

 # dependencies